Stuart Forster outlines things to do in Warkworth, Northumberland.

 Warkworth is 29 miles north of Newcastle-upon-Tyne, whose Theatre Royal has hosted numerous performances by the Royal Shakespeare Company.
 That opens possibilities for weekends featuring an afternoon or evening at the theatre plus walks along the region’s desolate, beautiful beaches or up in the greenery of the Northumberland National Park.

 Harry Hotspur and Warkworth

 For Shakespeare, Warkworth was the stronghold of Harry Hotspur.
 His character was based on Henry Percy, who plotted to overthrow King Henry IV and died in 1403 at the Battle of Shrewsbury.
 The castle was of strategic value during the thirteenth and fourteenth centuries, a period in which the Scots and English frequently clashed.

 Exploring on foot, I discovered another couple of other fascinating remnants from the medieval period in Warkworth.
-One is a rare, fourteenth century fortified bridge, which once controlled entry to the town over the river Coquet.
-A road bridge built in 1961 allowing drivers to catch a glimpse as they sweep past on the A1068.
+One is a rare, fourteenth-century fortified bridge, which once controlled entry to the town over the river Coquet.
+A road bridge built in 1961 allows drivers to catch a glimpse as they sweep past the A1068.

 The Old Pretender in Warkworth

 James Stuart, the Old Pretender, attended a service at the church in 1715 as he pushed south into England while attempting to claim the crown.
 At the market cross, on the town square, he was proclaimed King James III of England.
 The commander of the Jacobite army, the third Earl of Derwentwater, dined in The Mason’s Arms while in Warkworth.